 "I can answer in one word: It is victory, victory at all costs, victory in spite of all terror, victory, however long and hard the road may be, for without victory, there is no survival.”

 'We shall never surrender'

-After the Dunkirk evacuation, Churchill calms the nation’s euphoria and stiffens its resolve.
+After the Dunkirk evacuation, Churchill calmed the nation’s euphoria and stiffened its resolve with this speech: